 READ MORE – The Ultimate 2 Weeks Borneo Itinerary

 So it’s time to share my 10-plus years of Borneo backpacking knowledge with you all.
 This guide will focus on Sarawak, Sabah and Brunei (Borneo Malaysia, that is) as I have no great experience of Kalimantan — yet.
-It will break some general myths about backpacking in Borneo and give you a solid head start to plan your adventurous backpacking trip in one of the most stunning parts of Malaysia, and why not, entire Southeast Asia.
+It will break some general myths about backpacking in Borneo and give you a solid head start to plan your adventurous backpacking trip or short trip in Malaysia in one of the most stunning parts of Malaysia, and why not, entire Southeast Asia.

 Why You Should Backpack in Borneo